 What’s the Difference Between Non-Conformance and Non-Compliance?

-Non-conformance and non-compliance are two terms that are often used interchangeably, but they have different meanings and implications.
-Non-conformance refers to a failure to meet the specifications or requirements of a product, service, or process and is usually detected by internal audits, inspections, or testing.
-Non-compliance, on the other hand, refers to a failure to adhere to the laws, regulations, or standards that apply to a product, service, or process.
+Non-conformance and non-compliance are two terms that are often used interchangeably, but they have different meanings and implications for quality teams.
+Non-conformance refers to a failure to meet the specifications or requirements of a product, service, or process as defined by your QMS, and is usually detected through internal audits, inspections, or testing.
+Non-compliance, on the other hand, refers to a failure to adhere to the external laws, regulations, or standards that apply to a product, service, or process, such as FDA cGMP requirements or HACCP critical control points.

 The Different Types of Non-Conformances

 Non-conformances are not all the same.
-Depending on the severity and impact of the deviation, they can generally be classified into two separate categories – minor and major.
+Depending on the severity and impact of the deviation, they can generally be classified into two separate categories: minor and major.
+Understanding this classification is vital for Quality Supervisors and Lead Auditors who must prioritize corrective actions and allocate resources based on risk.

 Minor Non-Conformance